-Errors in SAS occur mainly due to missing semi-colon and misspelled words.
+Errors in SAS occur mainly due to a missing semi-colon and misspelled words.
 We can see these errors in red color in the log window.

 Initially, the SAS window was the same for all operating systems.
-But now with changing time, SAS window looks different on different operating systems like Windows, MAC etc. This provides a scope for customization of the SAS environment.
+But now with changing time, SAS window looks different on different operating systems like Windows, MAC, etc. This provides a scope for customization of the SAS environment.
 However, there are many common elements in various operating environments.

 Now, in SAS Programming Tutorial, we will cover the SAS Windows in detail:

 This is a text editor window to type, edit and submit SAS programs and also process raw data files.
 Its features vary according to different versions and operating environment.

 After submission, various notes, error, etc. are displayed here.
 Even it provides warnings with program statements here.